 The Hospital District's long-term debt bears interest at a fixed rate and is subject to interest rate risk at the refinancing date.
-Investments are exposed to interest rate risk on investment earnings based on market conditions
+The Hospital District's short-term debt bears interest at a variable rate which exposes the Hospital District to cash flow interest rate risk.
+Investments are exposed to interest rate risk on investment earnings based on market conditions.

-There have been no significant changes to risk exposure since 2022.
+There has been no change to the market risk exposure from 2023.